R4ynaud/Installation-and-Configuration-of-MongoDB-Cluster-on-Ubuntu-20.04-/README.md

 ```

-## Run the following command to create the 'keyfile'.
+## Run the following commands to create the 'keyfile'.

-## 'keyfike' dosyasını oluşturmak için aşağıdaki komutu çalıştırın.
+## 'keyfike' dosyasını oluşturmak için aşağıdaki komutları çalıştırın.

 ```